Canardoux/taudio/README.md

 Etau is actually in a developement state.
 It is an Alpha version.
 Even not a Beta version.
 There are many things to do before you can use it.
 Specially:

 - A documentation (TODO)
-- A support of the three main platforms:
+- A support of the main platforms:
    - Web
    - iOS (TODO)
    - Android (TODO)
+   - The desktops (TODO)

 The Web Audio API is terrific: